QuentinRouchet/Create-a-game-in-JS/part_5.md

 this.score = this.score < this.realScore ? this.realScore : this.score;
 ```

-In the code you can see three native function of JavaScript :
+In the bellow code you can see three native function of JavaScript :
 * ```font``` : select a font for the context
 * ```textAlign``` : select an alignement for the text
 * ```fillText``` : write your text

-And now within `draw` of `game` add this :
+Now we need to go into the `draw()` function of the `game` object and add this :

 ```javascript
 const displayScore = new Intl.NumberFormat(["fr-FR"]).format(this.score);